al42and/docker-debian-opencv2/README.md

 First, do `docker pull al42and/debian-opencv2:latest` to get an image (it's about 1GiB).

+If you want to bind host directory within container, use `docker run -v $(pwd):/app` option or the like.
+This might cause some problems on Linux due to different user IDs.

 ## Using PyCharm Professional

 Open PyCharm, go to Preferences (or File -> Settings) -> Project:yours -> Project Interpreter, and add new Remote Interpreter.